IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-AppManager.rst

 Launching multiple managers
 ------------------------------

 If you want to dynamically launch an AppManager, you should inherit from this class.
-You can define the inputs you required by string that will be replaced when the manager is launched.
-You will need to call the method getInputID("...") to retrieve the string that are replaced.
+You can declare the required inputs with strings.
+These strings will be replaced at the AppManager launch.
+You will need to call the ``getInputID("...")`` method to retrieve the replacing string.

-The method "checkInputs" checks if all the required inputs are present and add the object in the manager.
+The method "checkInputs" checks if all the required inputs are present and adds them to the manager.

-You can find an example in ExActivitiesQml sample.
+You can find an example in the ExActivitiesQml sample.

 .. code-block:: cpp